kcodedev/mkdocs/docs/AEP/internet-basics.md

 - **Consult(ask) an adult beforehand**.
 Always inform(tell) a parent or guardian prior to browsing(looking). 👨‍👩‍👧
 - **Select reputable(good) websites**.
 Focus on educational and fun platforms, avoiding suspicious or harmful sites.
 - **Avoid sharing personal details**.
-Refrain from (don't) disclosing your name, school, or address to unknown individuals. 🤐
+Don't disclose (share) your name, school, or address to unknown individuals. 🤐
 - **Be cautious with links**.
 Do not click on suspicious URLs(links), as they may damage your device. ❌

 Beneficial activities on the internet: